Dzsodie/quiz_app/README.md

 - User registration and authentication.
 - CSV-based question loading.
 - Quiz functionality with score tracking and statistics.
+- Data persistence with in-Memory database with abstarction layer.
-- Cobra CLI for UI.
+- Cobra CLI for user interaction.
+- Gorilla/mux for URL router and dispatcher.
-- Gorilla Toolkit for session handling.
+- Gorilla/sessions for managing session data across HTTP requests using cookies.
 - Swagger for API testing and documentation.
 - Postman collection for API testing.
 - Testify for unit tests.